Religion in Bahrain: Religious demography

 Among the citizens of Bahrain in 2010, 99.8% were Muslim according to the government's published census statistics, although the Muslim proportion falls to 70.2% when the non-national population is included.
 The current census data does not differentiate between the other religions in Bahrain, but there are about 1,000 Christian citizens and fewer than 40 Jewish citizens.
 The Bahraini citizens of Muslim faith belong to the Shi'a and Sunni branches of Islam.
 The last official census (1941) showed that 52% (88,298 citizens) of the Muslim population were Shia and 48% of the Muslim population were Sunni.
-Unofficial sources, such as the Library of Congress Country Studies, and The New York Times, estimate a similar classification of 45% Sunni Muslims and 55% Shia Muslims.
-The last official Bahraini document revealed that 51% of the country's citizens are Sunnis, while the Shiite population has declined to 49% of the Muslim population.
-In 2017, an India-based non-government Institute carried out research regarding the religious diversity of Bahrain; it found that 84% of the people were Shi'a, 10% Sunni sect, with the remaining 6% belonging to other religions.
+During 1980s, unofficial sources, such as the Library of Congress Country Studies, and The New York Times, estimated that Sunnis were 45% of Bahraini population, while 55% of Bahraini population were Shias.
+The last official Bahraini document published in 2011 revealed that 51% of the country's citizens are Sunnis, while the Shi'ite population had declined to 49% of the citizen population.

 Foreigners, overwhelmingly from South Asia and other Arab countries, constituted 54% of the population in 2010.
-Of these, 45% are Muslim and 55% are non-Muslim, including Christians (primarily: Catholic, Protestant, Syriac Orthodox, and Mar Thoma from South India), Hindus, Baháʼís, Buddhists, and Sikhs.
+Of these, 45% are Muslim and 55% are non-Muslim, including Christians (primarily: Catholic, Protestant, Malankara Orthodox, and Mar Thoma from South India), Hindus, Baháʼís, Buddhists, and Sikhs.